 \subsubsection{Infinite Frobenii for Hodge-Pink structures}

-We keep notations from the previous subsection.
-Assume from now on that $L$ is a finite separable extensions of $K_v$ (hence complete), and fix $L^s$ a separable closure of $L$.
-In this subsection, we enrich Hodge-Pink structures with a compatible continuous action of the profinite Galois group $G_L:=\Gal(L^s|L)$.
-In several cases, we compute extensions. \\
+We keep the notation from the previous subsection.
+In this subsection, we enrich Hodge-Pink structures with a compatible continuous action of the profinite Galois group $G_\infty:=\Gal(\KI^s|\KI)$.
+In favourable cases, we compute the corresponding extension spaces. \\